grafana/alloy/docs/sources/reference/components/otelcol.exporter.prometheus.md

 The following are dropped during the conversion process:

-* Metrics that use the delta aggregation temporality
+* Metrics that use the delta aggregation temporality.
+  Prometheus does not support delta metrics natively.
+  If your {{< param "PRODUCT_NAME" >}} instance ingests delta OTLP metrics, consider converting them to cumulative OTLP metrics using [otelcol.processor.deltatocumulative][] prior to using `otelcol.exporter.prometheus`.

+[otelcol.processor.deltatocumulative]: ../otelcol.processor.deltatocumulative

 ## Component health